 The Civil Rights Act of 1991

-The Civil Rights Act of 1991 made major changes in the federal laws against employment discrimination enforced by EEOC.
-Enacted in part to reverse several Supreme Court decisions that limited the rights of persons protected by these laws, the Act also provides additional protections.
-The Act authorizes compensatory and punitive damages in cases of intentional discrimination, and provides for obtaining attorneys' fees and the possibility of jury trials.
-It also directs the EEOC to expand its technical assistance and outreach activities.
+The Civil Rights Act of 1991 changed federal employment discrimination laws enforced by EEOC.
+It reversed Supreme Court decisions that limited the rights of protected people.
+The act also gives more protections.
+It allows for compensatory and punitive damages in intentional discrimination cases.
+It allows collecting attorneys' fees and the chance for jury trials.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help